Publications, Recordings, and Websites

 The Eagle Newsletter

-The Eagle is a newsletter from the Women of St. John’s Church currently published three times a year (Fall, Winter, Spring/Summer).
-It tells of events that have been and keeps everyone informed of events to come.
-It keeps the parishioners abreast of the happenings of the youth, the children and families, the men and the women, with additional reports and reflections by the clergy and the organist-choirmaster.
-The newsletter is a record of joys and sorrows – confirmations, marriages and baptisms, and those who have departed this life.
-The Eagle helps tell the story of the life and the work of the parishioners at St. John’s Church in their service to the glory of God.
+The Eagle was a newsletter mailed two to three times a year (Fall, Winter, Spring/Summer) from the Women of St. John’s Church.
+With the advent of the parish bi-weekly emailed newsletter, this printed newsletter is no longer distributed.
+Past Eagle issues informed parishioners of upcoming events.
+It kept the parishioners abreast of the happenings of the youth, the children and families, the men and the women, with additional reports and reflections by the clergy and the organist-choirmaster.
+The newsletter was a record of joys and sorrows – confirmations, marriages and baptisms, and those who have departed this life.
+The Eagle told the story of the life and the work of the parishioners at St. John’s Church in their service to the glory of God.
+Archived copies are available for viewing and download.

-Click HERE to download and read the current, as well as archived, PDFs of The Eagle.
+Click HERE to download archived PDFs of The Eagle.

 Cradle of Prayer